fac30/PLOG_Itziar/Week_06.md

 ### ATTENTION TO DETAIL 🕵️‍♀️
 This week again, I had to be a detective bug-chasing.
-This time it was about having typos in my code because guess what? `-` !== `_` Also, SQLite doesn't accept `-` in the table names.
+This time it was about having typos in my code because guess what? `-` !== `_`

 While my tables were perfectly named `product_variations` and `product_images`, for some reason, on my script I decided to write:
 `"INSERT INTO product-variations (product_id, size, colour, price, stock) VALUES (?, ?, ?, ?, ?)"` and `"INSERT INTO product-images (product_id, image_url, is_main_image) VALUES (?, ?, ?)"`.